AnitaYCheng/scalifap/src/courses/calculus-ab.md

 - Calculator Use on the AP&reg; Exam (and in class)

 Asynchronous
-- College Board&reg; Slide Deck Day 3 – Unit Planning
+- College Board&reg; Slide Deck – Instructional Reports
 - Consultant will be available to answer questions.

 Synchronous session